Our Creative Curriculum

 HOW

-Our Curriculum has been organised through a ‘topic based’ approach which incorporates the key skills and subjects set out in the National Curriculum.
-The use of Computing is encouraged in all topic areas and is also taught in its own right.
-At Harpenden Academy we like to link our learning across the curriculum.
+Our Curriculum has been organised so that there are meaningful cross-curricular links, which incorporate the key skills and subjects set out in the National Curriculum.
+We encourage writing across all curriculum areas and find real-life learning examples to enhance our curriculum.
 We also teach the skills and knowledge for subjects discretely:

 MATHEMATICS